beeneyn/vybez-chatapp/replit.md

 # Vybez Chat App

 ## Overview
 Vybez is a real-time chat application built with Node.js, Express, and Socket.IO.
 It provides a full-featured chatroom experience with user authentication, custom chat rooms, private messaging, file sharing, and a modern, responsive interface.
 The project serves as a learning platform for Node.js development, currently configured and running in a Replit environment.
-Vybez aims to offer a robust, multi-platform chat solution, including a full-featured Electron desktop client.
+Vybez offers a robust, multi-platform chat solution, including a full-featured Electron desktop client.
+The desktop app is live at https://www.vybez.page with Microsoft Store certification in progress (Store ID: 9NN89Z3HS891, Identity: VIBECO.Vybez).

 ## User Preferences
 I prefer detailed explanations and an iterative development approach.
 Ask before making major changes.
 Do not make changes to files within the `sessions/` directory.